jas14/pyjingle/README.md

 ## Usage
 `./pyjingle.py [--speed SPEED] jingle_file`

-* `--speed SPEED` specifies the duration of the unit note in milliseconds; that is, any note
+* `--speed SPEED` specifies the duration of the unit note in milliseconds

 ## Jingle Format
 .jingle files are made up of whitespace-separated _notes_.
 Each note is formatted like so: `[speed]pitch[octave]`,